ExpenseGhost

 What if I pay a contractor partially by check and partially by credit card?

 You issue a 1099-NEC for the check / ACH portion only.
-The credit-card portion is captured by the processor's 1099-K. Track the two separately during the year.
+The credit-card portion lands on the processor's 1099-K. Track the two separately during the year.

 Do I issue a 1099 to a foreign contractor?

-If they're a non-U.S. person doing work entirely outside the U.S., usually no — collect Form W-8BEN instead and file no 1099.
-If any of the work is performed inside the U.S., the rules get complex; consult a CPA.
+If they're a non-U.S. person doing work entirely outside the U.S., usually no. Collect Form W-8BEN instead and skip the 1099.
+If any of the work happens inside the U.S., the rules get complicated; ask a CPA.

 What if I forgot to issue a 1099 last year?